A Famous gourmet guide 1-star sushi restaurant expressing the true season via the technique and discernment

 Chef Shinsuke Mizutani trained at Sushi Ryusuke in Ginza and was the opening chef at Sushi Ginza Onodera in Honolulu before opening his namesake restaurant at the end of 2017.
 The restaurant, located just a 2-minute stroll from the Azabujuban Station, boasts what may be the most upscale and handsome decor of any sushiya anywhere.
 The restaurant is open for lunch and dinner every day, impressive for an essentially one-man operation.
 The chef is humble and skilled with Edomae techniques but is unafraid to let his creative personality shine in novel and interesting otsumami and ingredient combinations.
 The aged tuna, sourced from famed tuna broker, Yamayuki, at the Toyosu (formerly Tsukiji) market, is a particular highlight of the meal.
 The chef speaks good English and offers well-considered sake pairings for his sushi.
 I was so impressed with his sushi that I visited his restaurant three times in the span of two weeks.

 I was fortunate to first visit Sushi Keita, located very close to the now-closed Tsukiji market, just a few weeks after it opened in September 2017.
 As its first foreign visitor, I was able to get a preview of Chef Keita Aoyama's traditional Edomae sushi, which features assertively seasoned akashari, before its popularity skyrocketed.
-At that first visit I predicted a bright future and a Michelin star, a prediction that came true the following year.
+At that first visit I predicted a bright future and a Famous gourmet guide star, a prediction that came true the following year.
 Chef Aoyama trained at 2-star Sushi Sai Wakichi in Hokkaido, 3-star Sushi Mizutani in Ginza, and Sushi Taichi in Ginza before going out on his own at the tender age of 30.
 He and his wife, who handles service and makes sake recommendations, are a lovely couple that make you feel like a welcome guest in their cozy and comfortable 7-seat restaurant.